-On Easter Sunday, you have the opportunity to see Easter bonnets to the New York City extreme as "paraders" wander along Fifth Avenue from 49th to 57th Streets.
-The area around St. Patrick's Cathedral is the ideal place to see the parade which runs from 10 a.m. until 4 p.m.
+Every Easter Sunday, the streets of Manhattan come alive with spring colors and flowery bonnets as part of the annual Easter Parade and Bonnet Festival.
+Visitors and residents alike have the opportunity to watch "paraders" wander along Fifth Avenue from 49th to 57th Streets.
+The area around St. Patrick's Cathedral is the ideal place to see all the festivities.
+The 2020 event is scheduled for April 12 from 10 a.m. to 4 p.m.

 Easter Services at St. Patrick's Cathedral

-If you're attending the Easter Bonnet Festival, you might want to enjoy an Easter Service at St. Patrick's Cathedral since it's right along the parade route.
-St. Patrick's Cathedral has a number of Easter Masses and Holy Week Services, including 8 on Easter Sunday.
+If you're attending the Easter Bonnet Festival and Parade, you might want to enjoy an Easter service at St. Patrick's Cathedral, the centerpiece of the festivities.